 I. Independent Auditor's Report 3

 II.
-Annual Report

-prepared in accordance with the International Financial Reporting
+Annual Report prepared in accordance with the

-Standards 8
+International Financial Reporting Standards 8

-Statement of profit or loss 9

-Balance sheet 10
+Balance sheet 9

+Profit and loss statement 10

-Statement of comprehensive income 11
+Statement of other comprehensive income 11

 Statement of changes in the equity 12

 Statement of cash flows 13

 Notes to the financial statements 16

 III.
 Business report of PannErgy Plc.
-68
+69

 IV.
-Declaration of Company based on Sections 2.4. and 3.
-4 of Appendix 1
+Declaration of Company based on Sections 2.4. and 3.4 of

-to Decree 24/2008 of the Ministry of Finance 84
+Appendix 1to Decree 24/2008 of the Ministry of Finance 85